 Tarik Tanrisever is a screenwriter, director and actor, and an alumnus of the University of California, Los Angeles (UCLA)

 For the last 20 years Tarik has written and directed short films, and acted in feature films including: “Free Slave” (Winner of 96 International Awards), “Bozkir Look At the Birds” (Winner of 92 International Awards) an won the best supporting actor award in international film festivals in those films.
 He’s played also in feature films as “Strings of Sorrow” and “Once upon a Judgement Day” as a leading actor.
-Tarik is currently in production with several projects as a leading actor.
+He received more than 10 awards in the category of the "Best Actor" from International Festivals.